Dear fruit fly workers

 International fruit fly symposia and other meetings, though providing a fantastic occasion to meet with colleagues, as well as exchange views and learn about new methodologies, do not provide an easily accessible and always available tool for a colleague in need of an e-mail address of a special field expert, or of information needed to solve a problem encountered in the field.

 In the past, a very useful newsletter with information on fruit fly workers was issued annually by some fruit fly colleagues (mainly Boller and Liedo with others) under the auspices of the International Organisation of Biological Control (IOBC).
 Unfortunately this database is no longer being maintained.
 As part of its mandate to provide colleagues in Member States with mechanisms for increased collaboration, the Insect Pest control Section (IPCS) of the Joint FAO/IAEA Division of Nuclear Techniques in food and Agriculture has decided to re-establish the database on the web called Tephritid Workers.
 This database is available on the Internet to all fruit fly workers and other interested parties and is maintained by the participants, who gain access to their own pages by using their username and password.
 The goal of the initiative is to facilitate collection and sharing of data among fruitfly workers.

 In order to accommodate this page more to your and your colleagues' needs, your effective contribution is greatly needed and appreciated.
-This can be achieved by posting articles in the News section or by commenting on various aspects of tephritid fruit flies as well as also by sharing information with colleagues working in the fruit field.
+This can be achieved by posting articles in the News section or by commenting on various aspects of tephritid fruit flies as well as by sharing information with colleagues working in the fruit field.
+We are convinced that with your help this database will quickly become an essential tool for Tephritid fruit fly workers worldwide.
+We look forward to your contribution to the Tephritid Workers Database!

 Click here for more information on how to become a member!